-Category 3.3 Principles and Skills for Educating Clients/Students Suggested Guidelines: 35 hours minimum for this category 3.3 3.3.1 In-depth knowledge of and demonstrated ability to implement effective teaching methods, adapt to unique styles of learning, provide supportive and effective feedback, acknowledge the client's/student's progress, and cope with unique difficulties/successes.
+Category 3.3 Principles and Skills for Educating Clients/Students

+3.3.1 In-depth knowledge of and demonstrated ability to implement effective teaching methods, adapt to unique styles of learning, provide supportive and effective feedback, acknowledge the client's/student's progress, and cope with unique difficulties/successes.
 3.3.2 In-depth knowledge of and demonstrated ability to transmit the value of self-awareness and self- responsibility throughout the therapeutic process.